 • In Chocolate Digestive (6 minutes) we meet the vicar of a parish church who is thrilled to welcome the new Black curate as ‘a breath of fresh air, yeah brotha’.
 But his ignorance is uncovered when he’s reluctant to speak out for true racial justice.

-The Bishops Priests and Pastors watched the video resources from together at the steering group meeting.
-The group agreed that the messages in the videos were powerful and true depictions of people’s lived experiences, and will be a great resource for training ministers to help people understand the racial injustices in churches.
+The Churches Against Racism Steering Group watched the video resources from Testament together at their October meeting.
+The group agreed that the messages in the videos were powerful and true depictions of people’s lived experiences, and will be an impactful resource for training ministers to help people understand the racial injustices in churches.

 Another focus of the meeting was on the question: “Churches have many up-to-date policies – however, how do we get people to realise that they need to look within themselves and identify that’s where the problem lies?”
 This was one of the questions that came out of the Churches Against Racism gathering in April.